Alexander Mogilny: New Jersey Devils (2000–2001)

 Although he did not produce at the expected level, he came through in the Eastern Conference finals against the Philadelphia Flyers.
-With the Devils trailing the series 3–2, Mogilny scored the late game-winning goal in game 6 to force a game 7.
+With the Devils trailing the series 3–2, Mogilny scored the late game-winning goal in game six to force a game seven.
 The goal proved crucial, as the Flyers scored shortly afterward, but the Devils held on for a 2–1 win.
-In the deciding game 7, he also assisted on Patrik Elias' late game-winning goal.
+In the deciding game seven, he also assisted on Patrik Eliáš' late game-winning goal.
 In the Stanley Cup Final, the Devils would prevail over the Dallas Stars to win the Stanley Cup.
 With the win, Mogilny captured his first Stanley Cup and became a member of the Triple Gold Club.
 "The reason we got Alex Mogilny at that time was what he could bring offensively with the shot he had.
 He could do that almost individually at given times but still be a team player," Devils General Manager Lou Lamoriello said of the acquisition.

 The next year, Mogilny stayed mainly injury-free for the first time in three years and led the Devils with 43 goals and finished with 83 points.
 The Devils went back to the Stanley Cup Final for a second consecutive season, but failed to repeat as champions and lost to the Colorado Avalanche in seven games.